Health in China: 1949 - 1976

 An emphasis on public health and preventive treatment characterized health policy from the beginning of the 1950s.
 At that time the party began to mobilize the population to engage in mass "patriotic health campaigns" aimed at improving the low level of environmental sanitation and hygiene and attacking certain diseases.
-One of the best examples of this approach was the mass assaults on the "four pests"—rats, sparrows, flies, and mosquitoes—and on schistosoma-carrying snails.
+These public health measures contributed to a major decrease in mortality.

+In 1956, China began a public health campaign to eliminate schistosoma-carrying snails.
+Beginning in 1958, the "four pests" campaign sought to eliminate rats, sparrows, flies, and mosquitoes.
 Particular efforts were devoted in the health campaigns to improving water quality through such measures as deep-well construction and human-waste treatment.
 Only in the larger cities had human waste been centrally disposed of.
 In the countryside, where "night soil" has always been collected and applied to the fields as fertilizer, it was a major source of disease.
 Since the 1950s, rudimentary treatments such as storage in pits, composting, and mixture with chemicals have been implemented.
 As a result of preventive efforts, such epidemic diseases as cholera, bubonic plague, typhoid fever, and scarlet fever have almost been eradicated.
 The mass mobilization approach proved particularly successful in the fight against syphilis, which was reportedly eliminated by the 1960s.
 The incidence of other infectious and parasitic diseases was reduced and controlled.

 Political turmoil and famine following the failure of the Great Leap Forward led to the starvation of 20 million people in China.
 Beginning in 1961 the recovery had more moderate policies inaugurated by President Liu Shaoqi ended starvation and improved nutrition.
 The coming of the Cultural Revolution weakened epidemic control, causing a rebound in epidemic diseases and malnutrition in some areas.